YashThavkar/YashThavkar/README.md

 Welcome to my profile!
 I'm a student, aspiring ## AI Engineer ##, part-time coder and full-time adventure seeker.
 I am currently working with @Indirealm, and have previously Software Engineer @Yardi_Software, AI/ML Intern @Samsu_Pro_Consulting_Solution, and Virtual Trainee @JPMorgan.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/yasthavkar/)!

-> *💡 "The best way to predict the future is to invent it." - Alan Kay* 🚀
+> *💡 ""Implementing AI is easy; the challenge is using it as an assistant, not a replacement."" - Yash Thavkar* 🚀

 ## 🤖 About Me